zack-bitcoin/amoveo-docs/getting-started/linux_dependencies.md

 First you have to install the dependencies.
 This depends on your Linux distribution.
 If unsure you can try `lsb_release -d` to check your distribution.

-If you want to run Amoveo as an account other than root, you should create that account and switch to that account before installing dependencies.

 The master branch of Amoveo uses Ubuntu 18.4 or Ubuntu 20.4 The verkle branch of Amoveo uses Ubuntu 22.4